chijason99/rightmove_property_scrapper/README.md

 # rightmove_to_csv

-The program is designed to extract property data from rightmove with some basic criteria like location, number of bedrooms and price, as well as retrieving information regarding nearby crimes within a 1-mile radius of each property's location, and save this data to a CSV file.
+The program is designed to extract property data from [rightmove](https://www.rightmove.co.uk/) via command line with some basic search criteria like location, number of bedrooms and price, as well as retrieving information regarding nearby crimes within a 1-mile radius of each property's location, and save this data to a CSV file.

 Currently this only supports finding properties for renting.